haruki-nguyen/.dotfiles-linux/wikies/Fedora/Fedora.md

 6. **Restart Terminal**: After the script finishes, restart your terminal.

+7. **Additional Steps**:

-7. **Optional**: Manually install the JetBrainsMono Nerd font if desired.
+    - Manually install the JetBrainsMono Nerd font if desired.
+    - Change the wallpaper in LightDM, follow these steps:

+         Edit the greeter's configuration file:

+         ```sh
+         sudo nano /etc/lightdm/lightdm-gtk-greeter.conf
+         ```

+         Add or modify the following line to set your desired background image:

+         ```
+         background=/path/to/your/wallpaper.jpg
+         ```

+         Replace `/path/to/your/wallpaper.jpg` with the actual path to your image.
+Note that the background image has to be placed inside the `/usr/share/backgrounds` folder.